Herbal Supplements for Low Progesterone

 3. Limit Sugar and Processed Foods

 • High sugar and processed foods can lead to insulin resistance, negatively affecting hormone balance by promoting insulin resistance, which negatively impacts metabolism and ovulation.
+Insulin resistance changes ovarian function, which can be reversed easily within 90 days using a whole food diet

-• Aim to reduce refined sugars and prioritize whole foods.
+• Aim to reduce refined sugars and prioritize whole foods

 Stress Management